Children with autism have difficulty communicating and interacting with others. Early treatment can improve the outcomes for these children.

 Diagnosis of autism is best done by a team of professionals who can assess different areas of your child’s development.
 The team often includes a developmental psychologist or pediatric neurologist, speech-language pathologist, occupational therapist, physical therapist, and a social worker or family advocate.

 There is an Autism Spectrum Disorders Clinic at Indiana University of Pennsylvania in the Center for Applied Psychology.
-Families can have an evaluation using the best tool we have for diagnosis, the Autism Diagnostic Observation Schedule (ADOS).
+Families can have an evaluation using the best tool we have for diagnosis, the Autism Diagnostic Observation Schedule.
 Also, the IUP Speech, Language, and Hearing Clinic is able to provide a full evaluation of a child’s communication abilities.
 In fact, professionals across the two clinics collaborate when both types of assessment are needed.
-Call the Center for Applied Psychology to schedule an appointment (724-357-6228).
+Call the Center for Applied Psychology to schedule an appointment at 724-357-6228.

 The IUP Speech, Language, and Hearing Clinic also provides treatment for children with autism spectrum disorders.
 Students in training provide services under the direct supervision of certified speech-language pathologists using up-to-date, research-based treatments.
 Call the clinic for information, 724-357-2451.